Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-2-microlocal spaces enjoy several inclusion properties which imply that the map $s'\mapsto\sigma_{f,t}(s')$ is well-defined and display the following features: \begin{itemize} \item $\sigma_{f,t}(\cdot)$ is a concave non-decreasing function; \item $\sigma_{f,t}(\cdot)$ has left and right derivatives between $0$ and $1$. \end{itemize} As a function, the 2-microlocal frontier $\sigma_{f,t}(\cdot)$ offers a more complete description of the local regularity.
-In particular, it embraces the local H\"older exponent since $\widetilde\alpha_{f,t} = \sigma_{f,t}(0)$.
-Furthermore, as stated in \cite{Meyer(1998)}, if the modulus of continuity of $f$ satisfies $\omega(h) = \mathrm{O}\,(1/\abs{\log(h)})$, the pointwise exponent can also be retrieved using the formula $\alpha_{f,t} = -\inf\brc{s' : \sigma_{f,t}(s')\geq 0}$.
-Note that the previous formula can not directly deduced from Equation \ref{eq:def_2ml_spaces} since Definition \ref{def:2ml_spaces} does not stand when $\sigma = 0$. \cite{Meyer(1998)} provides an example of generalized function which does not satisfy this relation.
+Due to several inclusion properties of the 2-microlocal spaces, the map $s'\mapsto\sigma_{f,t}(s')$ is well-defined and satisfies: \begin{itemize} \itemsep1pt \item $\sigma_{f,t}(\cdot)$ is a concave non-decreasing function; \item $\sigma_{f,t}(\cdot)$ has left and right derivatives between $0$ and $1$. \end{itemize} Furthermore, as a consequence of Equation~\eqref{eq:2ml_spaces_int}, $\sigma_{f,t}(\cdot)$ is stable under the action of pseudo-differential operators.
+As a function, the 2-microlocal frontier $\sigma_{f,t}(\cdot)$ offers a more complete and richer description of the local regularity and cover in particular the usual Hölder exponents:

+where the last equality has been proved by \citet{Meyer-1998} under the assumption $\omega(h) = \mathrm{O}\,(1/\abs{\log(h)})$ on the modulus of continuity of $f$.
+Several other scaling exponents previously outlined can also be retrieved from the frontier: the \emph{chirp} and \emph{weak scaling exponents} introduced by \citet{Meyer-1998} are given by:

+These two elements characterise the asymptotic regularity of a function after a large number of integrations and the latter was been specifically introduced to supplement the pointwise exponent in multifractal analysis.
+The \emph{oscillating exponent} defined by \citet{Arneodo.Bacry.ea-1998} can also be retrieved from the 2-microlocal frontier:

+The latter aims to capture the oscillating behaviour by studying the regularity after infinitesimal integrations.
+Note that the original definition of these exponents are based on Hölder spaces (see \cite{Seuret.Vehel-2002} for an extensive review).

-As observed \cite{Herbin.Levy-Vehel(2009)}, Brownian motion provides a simple instance of 2-microlocal frontier in the stochastic frame: almost surely for all $t\in\R$, $\sigma_{B,t}$ satisfies
+In the stochastic framework, Brownian motion provides a simple example of 2-microlocal frontier: with probability one and for all $t\in\R$